luukvbaal/statuscol.nvim/README.md

 ## Usage

-Passing `setopt = true` to the [`setup()`](#Configuration) function will configure the `'statuscolumn'` option for you.
+By default, the `setup()` function will configure the `'statuscolumn'` option for you.
+This will yield a clickable 'statuscolumn' that looks the same as default neovim, obeying neovim's options that modify the way the "gutter" looks.
-The builtin status column format can be configured through various configuration variables in the setup table.
+Further customization is possible through various configuration variables in the `setup()` table.

-Alternatively this plugin exposes four global lua functions.
-These can be used by those who need more flexibility, but still want to make use of the number format function or click handlers this plugin provides.
+Alternatively this plugin exposes three global lua functions that can be used as click handlers with your own `'statuscolumn'`.

-`ScFa`, `ScSa` and `ScLa` are to be used as `%@` click-handlers for the fold, sign and line number segments in your `'statuscolumn'` string respectively. `ScLn` will return the line number string, which can be configured through the `setup()` function.
-They can be used like so:
+`ScFa`, `ScSa` and `ScLa` are to be used as `%@` labels for the fold, sign and line number segments in your `'statuscolumn'` string respectively.
+In which case you will want to pass `{ setopt = false }` to `setup()`:

+    require("statuscol").setup({ setopt = false })
-    vim.o.statuscolumn = "%@v:lua.ScFa@%C%T%@v:lua.ScLa@%s%T@v:lua.ScNa@%=%{v:lua.ScLn()}%T"
+    vim.o.statuscolumn = "%@v:lua.ScFa@%C%T%@v:lua.ScSa@%s%T@v:lua.ScLa@%=%l%T"

 ## Configuration